What is the best direction for solar panels to face?

 South-facing panels are best if you plan to install a battery storage system such as the Tesla Powerwall or sonnen Eco.

-Using south-facing solar panels with a battery solution allows you to maximize your energy self-consumption.
+The combination of south-facing solar panels with a battery solution allows you to maximize your energy self-consumption.
 This means reduced reliance on the grid, or even the ability to go off the grid entirely.

 Orienting your solar panels between south and southwest is best if your utility uses Time of Use (TOU) billing.